m-altieri/DNS-GT/README.md

 # GNN-NIDS (CDP No. 35452 -- Bari)

-GNN-NIDS is a project for network intrusion detection based on DNS logs using graph neural networks..
+GNN-NIDS is a project for network intrusion detection based on DNS logs using graph neural networks.

 ## Installation